ezequielmastrasso/gaffer-examples/README.md

 Alternatively you can run `expand-assets.sh` to unzip it using `file-roller`.

 #### Enviroment Variables
-`source gaffer-examples.sh` before runing gaffer.
+`source gaffer-examples.sh` before running gaffer.
-Alternatively set those environments in your system.
+Alternatively set those environments in your system manually.

+#### Dependencies

+[LDTGaffer](https://github.com/ezequielmastrasso/LDTGaffer) is required for this examples.
 If you would rather have the LDTGaffer repo in a different location:
-Comment the line "source LDTGaffer/LDTGaffer.sh", and source both .sh from the repositories independently before running gaffer.
+Comment the line "source LDTGaffer/LDTGaffer.sh", and source both .sh from the repositories before running gaffer.

 #### Gaffer Version
-Requires 0.57.1.0 or above.
+Requires 0.58.0.1 or above.

 ## Templates
     Note on GPU render: Ai User Data String and Trace Sets are not supported